bluerobotics/bluerov-ros-pkg/docs/Usage.md

 --- | ---
-roscore | ROV or Workstation (ROV preferred) teleop_xbox, joy | Workstation simple_pilot, pilot | ROV or Workstation (ROV preferred) mavlink | ROV raspicam_node | ROV
+roscore | ROV or Workstation (ROV preferred) teleop_xbox, joy | Workstation rqt | Workstation simple_pilot, pilot | ROV or Workstation (ROV preferred) mavlink | ROV raspicam_node | ROV

-ProTip: If you are new to ROS, check out the [ROS Cheat sheet](http://www.clearpathrobotics.com/wp-content/uploads/2014/01/ROS-Cheat-Sheet-v1.01.pdf) from Clearpath Robotics.
+Node binaries can be executed directly, however we normally use launch files to run nodes in groups and to contain configuration parameters.
+The sections below contain the appropriate launch file for running each binary.

 ### roscore

 The `roscore` node is the primary communications relay between other ROS nodes.
-Other ROS nodes cannot be ran without the `roscore` service and nodes running on remote machines must have the correct IP address of the intended `roscore`.
-The node can be started by running `roscore`.
+ROS nodes cannot be ran without the `roscore` service and nodes running on remote machines must have the correct IP address of the intended `roscore`.
 This also starts the `rosout` debugging service.
+The `roscore` and`rosout` applications are started automatically when running a launch file if an active `roscore` cannot be found at the `ROS_MASTER_URI`.

 ### joy and teleop_xbox